mikepack/nerdbox/README.md

 - Too many lightboxes hide their internals within a closure.
 If you need to accomplish something it wasn't designed to do, you end up with really strange, buggy and dependent code.
 This makes upgrading hard and is generally ugly.
 - Most lightbox libraries are strictly jQuery plugins, degrading the API. jQuery's a secondary concern in Nerdbox.
 - Most neglect testing.
 Nerdbox is test driven.
 - Most use images for the close link and content loading.
-Nerdbox is purely CSS.
+Nerdbox does not rely on any images.
 - Most center the lightbox using JavaScript.
 Nerdbox uses CSS.
 - Most size the lightbox using JavaScript.
 Nerdbox uses CSS.